adamfowleruk/mljs/planning.md

   - (Emil Zegers) OpenLayers quick start tutorial
  - IN PROGRESS Docs: Further MLJS docs
   - Docs: Search results - parsing REST JSON for results
-  - Widgets: Page template js file - for those wanting to create a new MLJS powered page
+  - DONE 006-widget-page.js in Samples: Widgets: Page template js file - for those wanting to create a new MLJS powered page
-  - Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own
+  - IN PROGRESS Widgets: Search Speed - As a tutorial for those wishing to contribute to MLJS by creating new widgets of their own
   - Docs: documentcontext object
   - Docs: tripleconfig
   - Docs: semanticcontext
+  - Figure out how to document own JSON formats within jsdoc and link to external references of them.
+(E.g. REST API)
+  - Core: Document return types for all functions
+  - Widgets: Document return types for all functions
   - Docs: Internal JSON formats used, and links to REST API ones exposed to end users (E.g. search results)
    - search formats
    - search options